-June Jaunt and the Farmers Market June 08 2013, 0 Comments
+June Jaunt and the Farmers Market

-Second, it seems to be pretty important to make your stand/booth wind-friendly.
+It is clear that adaptability is pretty important at these events, especially in Kansas.
+For example, it seems to be pretty important to make your stand/booth wind-friendly.
 At the June Jaunt, even with sides on our tent, a good gust of wind knocked over a full shelf of items (fortunately not my soap!).
 This morning at the farmers market, stories were told about tents blowing away; it's common practice, I understand, to weigh down the tent AND tie it to the vehicle!
 Today was no exception as a gusty wind accompanies a cold front that is trying to push its way through.

 Soapmakers often give advice about setting up a colorful, attractive stand with products presented at various levels, and particularly at eye level.
 My collapsible shelves are wonderful for that!
 But today, I finally took my shelves down and put my soap buckets directly on the table.
 Presentation IS important, but not at the risk of losing several bars of soap if the entire stand blows over!

-Third, I have really enjoyed sharing my soap with others and I love it when they enjoy the soaps and scents as much as I do.
+Human connection is what makes these events special on both sides of the table.
+I have really enjoyed sharing my soap with others and I love it when they enjoy the soaps and scents as much as I do.
 My own soapmaking journey started with a simple appreciation of handcrafted soap, and that was before I knew anything about how much better it is for your skin than some of the commercial soap alternatives.
 Since then, I enjoy making it, and I am finding that it is easy and fun to share and talk about it with others.